Butler Beyond Strategic Priorities

 Complete a multi-phase, comprehensive review and design process for the development of campus land, civic space, vehicular circulation and parking, pedestrian mobility, transportation, building massing, utility corridors, neighborhood connectivity, real estate, and campus character.

-Initiative 6.3—Improve key university-wide processes to improve experience, efficiencies, and cost
+Initiative 6.3—Improve key University-wide processes to optimize efficiencies, cost and experience

 Identify high-impact areas of opportunity for process improvement.
 Engage, educate and empower faculty, staff and students in continuously identifying and implementing efficient operations, processes and procedures.